Logging (computing): Event logs

 Event logs record events taking place in the execution of a system that can be used to understand the activity of the system and to diagnose problems.

 They are essential to understand particularly in the case of applications with little user interaction.

 It can also be useful to combine log file entries from multiple sources.
-It is a different combination that may yield between with related events on different servers.
+It is a different combination that may yield better correlation with related events on different servers.
 Other solutions employ network-wide querying and reporting.

 Transaction logs

 Most database systems maintain some kind of transaction log, which are not mainly intended as an audit trail for later analysis, and are not intended to be human-readable.
 These logs record changes to the stored data to allow the database to recover from crashes or other data errors and maintain the stored data in a consistent state.
 Thus, database systems usually have both general event logs and transaction logs.

-The use of data stored in transaction logs of Web search engines, Intranets, and Web sites can provide valuable insight into understanding the information-searching process of online searchers.
-This understanding can enlighten information system design, interface development, and devising the information architecture for content collections.
+Data from transaction logs of search engines, intranets, and websites provides insights into online information-seeking behavior.
+This understanding informs system design, interface development, and information architecture.

 Message logs

-Internet Relay Chat (IRC), instant messaging (IM) programs, peer-to-peer file sharing clients with chat functions, and multiplayer games (especially MMORPGs) commonly have the ability to automatically save textual communication, both public (IRC channel/IM conference/MMO public/party chat messages) and private chat between users, as message logs.
+Internet Relay Chat (IRC), instant messaging (IM) programs, peer-to-peer file sharing clients with chat functions, and multiplayer games (especially MMORPGs) commonly can automatically save textual communication, both public (IRC channel/IM conference/MMO public/party chat messages) and private chat between users, as message logs.

 Message logs are almost universally plain text files, but IM and VoIP clients (which support textual chat, e.g. Skype) might save them in HTML files or in a custom format to ease reading or enable encryption.

 In the case of IRC software, message logs often include system/server messages and entries related to channel and user changes (e.g. topic change, user joins/exits/kicks/bans, nickname changes, the user status changes), making them more like a combined message/event log of the channel in question, but such a log is not comparable to a true IRC server event log, because it only records user-visible events for the time frame the user spent being connected to a certain channel.

 Instant messaging and VoIP clients often offer the chance to store encrypted logs to enhance the user's privacy.
 These logs require a password to be decrypted and viewed, and they are often handled by their respective writing application.
 Some privacy focused messaging services, such as Signal, record minimal logs about users, limiting their information to connection times.